yuanchaiyc/Ling471/assignments/Assignment4.md

 # Assignment 4: Dataframes and the Naive Bayes classifier

 In this assignment, you will use a Naive Bayes classifier to classify the IMDB reviews.
-Its performance should be significantly better than our "simplistic model" on the training data, though it will still be not too impressive on the test data (it will be 50% accuracy on the test data, so, may as well be tossing a coin!).
+Its performance should be significantly better than our "simplistic model".

 The main() function is already provided for you for the most part.
 Your task is mostly to put the IMDB data into a **dataframe** (an object from the popular data science package called "pandas"), such that the data can be fed to off-the-shelf packages.
 That's what you'll spend most of your time working on in this assignment, and that's very normal for data science to spend lots of time on formatting the data such that a package accepts it.